Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Cache"

-Re-exports all named exports from the "effect/Cache" module as "Cache".
+Re-exports all named exports from the "effect/Cache" module as `Cache`.

 **Signature**